RicCastelhano/riccastelhano.github.io/_posts/2024-01-13-character-animation-in-tilebased-world.md

 ];
 ```

-Remember that a value in that matrix different from `0` means it is some "physical" tile rendered in our game level.
-So, in order for our NPCs to move, first they need to be **over** some floor:
+Remember that a value, in that matrix, different from `0` means it is some "physical" tile rendered in our game level.
+So, in order for our NPCs to move, first they need to be **over** some floor, and to have a `walkable` tile in front of it.

 Considering that if we know the (x,y) position of the NPC, we can determine in each tile the NPC is in.
 So, we will create three different variables to have the current tile, the future tile, and the "floor" tile references: